Biden at 80: A 'respecter of fate' mulls 2nd White House bid

 In Cockeysville, Maryland, outside Baltimore, Nelson Hyman, 85, and his wife, Roz Hyman, 77, credit Biden with getting big things right and especially with appointing a strong team.
 To these Democrats, that adds up to an effective presidency that taps the value of age in a society that often doesn't.

 “Now, are you going to ask me, is he going to be competent in two years?
-Who knows?
-I don’t know.”

-A president can only be conceptual, said Nelson, retired from an insurance career, “and the detail people will take care of the details.”
-When Russia's Vladimir Putin invaded Ukraine, he said, Biden stepped up, ”spoke beautifully and strongly" and "has not been afraid to deal with Putin.
-Not at all.”

-They recalled seeing Ronald Reagan struggle in his second term, before he was diagnosed with Alzheimer's after he left office, and felt that he, too, had surrounded himself with competence, as much as they disagreed with his direction.
+Who knows?"

-When Biden tumbled on his bicycle in Delaware in June, his foot or feet caught in the pedals' cages, the mishap fed the perception of a president not at the top of his game physically.
+When Biden tumbled on his bicycle in Delaware in June, the mishap fed the perception of a president not at the top of his game physically.

 “Those of us that know a little about aging were pretty impressed by the fact that he was on his bicycle to begin with ... that you’ve got somebody who is really active and healthy for his age," said Olshansky.
 Instead, the focus was on his injury-free fall.